-Microsoft is currently providing support for three client based Windows operating systems.
-Windows XP, which was first released in 2001 by the company, is in the extended support phase which will end on April 8, 2014.
-Windows Vista, which is entering the extended support phase today on April 10, 2012, and Windows 7, which is still in its mainstream support phase.
+Microsoft offers support for three client based Windows operating systems currently: Windows XP, which was first released in 2001 by the company is in the extended support phase which will end on April 8, 2014.
+Windows Vista, which entered the extended support phase today on April 10, 2012, and Windows 7, which is still in its mainstream support phase.

 Today's deadline covers all 32-bit and 64-bit versions of Windows Vista, including Vista Home Premium, Business and Ultimate.
 The extended support phase extends the operating system's life cycle to April 11, 2017 after which support for the OS will end completely.